fangqk1991/mini-publish/README.md

 * `name`: project name
 * `sourceDir`: the path of project which will be upload to server
+* `includes`: items will be include for rsync, it takes higher priority then `ignores`
 * `ignores`: items will be exclude for rsync
 * `remote.host`: the remote server, such as fang@example.com
 * `remote.targetDir`: the remote directory for project